GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <!--lint disable no-duplicate-headings-->
 <!--lint disable first-heading-level-->

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.

+### Two step verification enforcement
+#### Published 2021.08.04

+The [policy update blog post](/blog/policy-update-2sv/) published on 2021.06.29 has been updated to correct the two step verification deployment timeline.

 ### Developer program policies updated
 #### Published 2021.06.29